deartc/Verizon-Churn-rate-with-Google-Cloud/README.md

 Analyzing the data: The data was initially analyzed (more analysis may be necessary).

-Sharing your results: Initial results were displayed in Tableau and Matplot.
+Sharing your results: Initial results were displayed in Bi and Matplot.

 Future steps: 1.
 Refine data.
 Possibly do more cleaning and analysis using R or SQL 2.
 Use machine learning.
-Possibly include AWS Sage Maker to determine train/predict models.
+Possibly include Azure ML  to determine train/predict models.
 3. Determine marketing plan based on the analysis.
 Human centered marketing will be addressed.